Murciano207/SpookFinance-docs/getting-started/faq.md

 ### Is there a Yogi Governance Token?

-Yes, Yogi Governance Token, [BAL](https://github.com/balancer-labs/docs/tree/1d12c9a19497529cf518328e06d801f8f1c89d7f/protocol/bal-balancer-governance-token/README.md), can be used to vote on proposals and steer the direction of the protocol.
-Every week 145,000 BALs, or approximately 7.5M per year, are distributed to liquidity providers.
+Yes, Yogi Governance Token, [YOGI](https://bscscan.com/address/0xa20FFbd8c1541E31145a9C8d34833fd4b2BC90e5), can be used to vote on proposals and steer the direction of the protocol.
+Every week 384,000 YOGIs, or approximately 20M per year, are distributed to liquidity providers.
 They are typically distributed directly to liquidity providers on Tuesdays at 2300 UTC.

-* 25M BAL tokens were initially allocated to founders, stock options, advisors and investors, all subject to vesting periods.
+* 20M YOGI tokens were initially allocated to founders, all subject to vesting periods.
-* 5M were allocated for the Yogi Ecosystem Fund.
+* 10M were allocated for the Yogi Ecosystem Fund.
 This fund will be deployed to attract and incentivize strategic partners that will help the Yogi ecosystem grow and thrive.
-BAL holders will ultimately decide how this fund is used over the coming years.
+YOGI holders will ultimately decide how this fund is used over the coming years.
+* 10M were allocated for community contributors to help create and raise awareness of Yogi.
+* 5M were allocated for the IDO of Yogi.
 * 5M were allocated for the Fundraising Fund.
-Yogi Studio raised a pre-seed and seed round.
 This fund will be used for future fundraising rounds to support Yogi Studio operations and growth.
-BAL tokens will never be sold to retail investors.
+YOGI tokens will never be sold to retail investors.
-* The remaining 65M tokens are intended to be mostly distributed to liquidity providers in the coming years.
+* The remaining 50M tokens are intended to be mostly distributed to liquidity providers in the coming years.

 ## Yogi Pools